pivotal/docs-tap/cli-plugins/apps/create-workload.md

 ## <a id="example"></a> Get started with an example workload

-You can get started with an example workload:
+Here is how you can get started with an example workload.

 - To name the workload and specify a source code location to create the workload from, run: